udoprog/nondestructive/README.md

 <br>

-Another important aspect of working with documents is that we can address values *globally* through identifiers.
+Another important aspect of working with documents is that we can address values *globally* through [identifiers][Id].
 This makes it easier to store desired modifications in a collection before applying them.

 ```rust
 use anyhow::Context;